-North Korea says it will expel the US soldier who crossed into the country in July
+North Korea says it will expel Travis King, the US soldier who crossed into the country in July

 It has attributed similar comments to King before, and verifying their authenticity is impossible.

-“The relevant organ of the DPRK decided to expel Travis King, a soldier of the U.S. Army who illegally intruded into the territory of the DPRK, under the law of the republic,” the KCNA said, using the initials of North Korea’s formal name, the Democratic People’s Republic of Korea.
+“The relevant organ of the DPRK decided to expel Travis King, a soldier of the U.S. Army who illegally intruded into the territory of the DPRK,” the state news agency said, using the initials of North Korea’s formal name, the Democratic People’s Republic of Korea.

+The White House and the State Department did not have any immediate comment on the report.

-Following weeks of silence, North Korea confirmed in August that it had detained King and was questioning the circumstances surrounding his border crossing.
+Following weeks of silence, North Korea confirmed in August that it had detained King, 23, and was investigating the circumstances surrounding his border crossing.

-At the time, North Korean state media then made similar claims about King’s supposed frustrations with the U.S. Army and American society and also said he expressed a willingness to seek refuge in North Korea or a third country.
+King was among about 28,000 U.S. troops stationed in South Korea as deterrence against potential aggression from North Korea.
+U.S. officials had expressed concern about King’s well-being, citing the North’s harsh treatment of some American detainees in the past.

 In an interview last month with The Associated Press, King’s mother, Claudine Gates, said her son had “so many reasons” to want to come home.